 Finding the right software is like finding the right partner.
 You wouldn't just marry the first person you were attracted to, right?
 You must be certain that what they offer matches what you need.
-The same is true for CRM.
+The same is true for your software.

-We're here to guide you to your CRM best-fit based on criteria that aligns with your goals.
-We'll help you define and rank your features to find your perfect CRM match.
+We're here to guide you to your software best-fit based on criteria that aligns with your goals.
+We'll help you define and rank your features to find your perfect match.

 The Strategy of Selection

-CRM selection involves more than just the analysis of basic features.
+Software selection involves more than just the analysis of basic features.
 It's crucial to go through the entire strategic selection process to ensure you make the right choice for the long-term.
 How will the features support your strategic objectives?
-Is the CRM you're considering compatible with your existing software architectures?
-Will you need to customize out-of-the-box features to match the way you do business, or do you plan to alter your business processes to match the CRM?
+Is the software you're considering compatible with your existing software architectures?
+Will you need to customize out-of-the-box features to match the way you do business, or do you plan to alter your business processes to match the software?
 These are the types of questions our experts can help you answer.

-Once you narrow your CRM options, you must keep the final vendors focused on what you need your CRM to do.
+Once you narrow your options, you must keep the final vendors focused on what you need your software to do.
 That's why TAI created a structured demo script.
 Forcing all vendors to present the same information prevents selection of a solution that simply highlights a requirement you don't need.